-This article explores the merits of secured loans for small businesses, and answers key questions about whether secured loans are easier to get, whether they are good for credit, and whether lending of this type is regulated.
+This article explores the merits of secured loan for small business, and answers key questions about whether secured loans are easier to get, whether they are good for credit, and whether lending of this type is regulated.

 How does a secured loans work?